How Smaller Profit Targets Can Improve Your Trading

 By definition, letting your winning trades run and playing for a big target, requires the trader to sit through lots of uncertain price action.

 How else are you going to achieve a big target?
 You need to give the position room to work itself higher, but that’s exactly what I don’t like doing.

 Now I know you hardcore trend followers are thinking to yourself: “that’s exactly why it works, no one likes the discomfort!”

 But this second point is equally as important:

-- I trade lots of quick multi-day continuation patterns and reversals, that may have strong recent momentum, but aren’t necessarily emerging from large multi-week bases or to new all-time highs.
+I was trading lots of quick multi-day continuation patterns and reversals, that may have strong recent momentum, but weren’t emerging from large multi-week bases or to new all-time highs.

-The types of setups and patterns I trade do not model out best when trailing a stop exclusively and exiting on weakness.
+The types of setups and patterns I was trading do not model out best when trailing a stop exclusively and exiting on weakness.

 Using smaller profit targets

 By shifting to smaller, more modest profit targets, I not only increased my win rate but also my entire bottom line.

 Here’s an example of a past trade, where taking a fast profit secured myself a small win instead of an outright loss.